-50. The University will collect and use information about you in accordance with the principles set out in the University's Student Privacy Policy at https://www.admin.ox.ac.uk/councilsec/compliance/gdpr/privacynotices/student/.
+48. The University will collect and use information about you in accordance with the principles set out in the University's Student Privacy Policy on the University website.
 This includes ensuring that your data will only be used in a way which is fair, lawful and secure.
 In addition, each college will have its own privacy notice.